-In a November 2020 survey, 39% of respondents stated that the availability of in-flight Wi-Fi was more important than it was before COVID-19.39
+In a November 2020 survey, 39% of respondents stated that the availability of in-flight Wi-Fi was more important than it was before COVID-19.

-The opportunities from broadband-enabled ancillary revenue are considerable, as estimated by an LSE study,40 with the total market projected to grow from USD3.8 billion in 2018 to USD131 billion by 2035.
+The opportunities from broadband-enabled ancillary revenue are considerable, as estimated by an LSE study, with the total market projected to grow from USD3.8 billion in 2018 to USD131 billion by 2035.
 Over that period the airline share of the revenue is estimated to increase from USD0.9 billion to USD30 billion (Exhibit 3.3).
-Asia-Pacific carriers are anticipated to take the largest share of airline revenue, from USD0.2 billion in 2018 to USD10 billion by 2035.